Former Miami Dolphin Vontae Davis found dead in Southwest Ranches home

 Vladimir Moise, a long-time friend and business partner of Davis, confirmed his death.

-According to Broward property records, the residence on SW 178th Avenue is owned by Adaline Davis, the grandmother of former Miami Dolphins cornerback Vontae Davis.
+According to Broward property records, the residence on SW 178th Avenue is owned by Adaline Davis, the grandmother of former Miami Dolphins cornerback.

 Davie police investigators said no foul play is suspected.